 The meetings are everyday and start from 8.30 in the morning until about 18.00 and the daily ticket allows you to re-entry in the stadium only once during the day.
 In the morning there are bouts of the lower category Sumo wrestler, while after lunch break begins the intermediate division, called Juryo, followed by the highest levels, whose entry takes place around 15.30, followed by the entrance and the solemn presentation of the Yokozuna, the highest level reached by a Sumo wrestler obtained after a series of victories, considered almost a semi-deity.
 In recent years, unfortunately, the number of almost unbeaten Japanese fighters has dropped, in favor of the strong Mongol wrestlers, so at the moment, after years of absence, there is only one Japanese Yokozuna, Kisenosato.

-Tickets to attend Sumo Tournament went on sale on the official website in English about a month before, but they run out very quickly, almost always still on the first day of sales.
-The stadium is divided into two areas, the lower area of the arena, closer to the ring and with the boxes to sit in Japanese style (on the ground) and prices range from 9.500 yen to 13.500yen for seats near the ring.
+Tickets to attend Sumo Tournament went on sale on the official website in English about two months before (exact dates on the website), but they run out very quickly, almost always still on the first hour of sales.
+The stadium is divided into two areas, the lower area of the arena, closer to the ring and with the boxes to sit in Japanese style (on the ground) and prices range from 10.000 yen to 20.000yen for seats near the ring.

-On the second floor are the normal armchairs, whose prices range from 3.800yen to 8.500yen.
+On the second floor are the normal armchairs, whose prices range from 4.500yen to 9.500yen.

 Morning Training of Sumo Wrestler